+For more info, visit the link: https://globalislam.center.ufl.edu/academics/graduate/requirements-and-courses/ strongly encouraged to take a broad array of courses, within and outside of the department, in consultation with their mentor.

-For more info, visit the link: https://globalislam.center.ufl.edu/academics/graduate/req uirements-and-courses/ offered by other programs or departments, such as art history, Chinese studies, anthropology, women's studies, and film and media studies.
+Elective courses: Students have the freedom to choose courses that fit their intellectual interests and enhance their academic study.
+These may include graduate courses offered by other programs or departments, such as art history, Chinese studies, anthropology, women's studies, and film and media studies.